Veterinary Technician Schools in Florida

 Florida A&M University (FAMU) offers a four-year veterinary technology degree program that trains students to provide medical and non-medical support to veterinarians.
 The program emphasizes small animal medicine, large animal, food animal, and regulatory medicine.

-Students concentrate on core science requirements during the program’s first two years.
-In the final two years, students will apply veterinary concepts at the FAMU Animal Health Complex in Quincy, Florida, and local clinics and animal facilities.
+During the program’s first two years, students concentrate on core science requirements.
+In the final two years, students will apply veterinary concepts at the FAMU Animal Health Complex in Quincy, Florida, and at local clinics and animal facilities.
 The FAMU facility is located on 260 acres and houses cattle, horses, pigs, chickens, and goats.
 In 2016, a new facility to house a new surgical suite, prep room, anatomy lab, and small animal holding was completed.

 Courses in this 120-credit program include veterinary medical terminology; animal anatomy; zoonotic diseases; microbiology; veterinary radiology for tech; animal disease and prevention; and many more.
 The FAMU Veterinary Technology Program has strong affiliations with the United States Department of Agriculture (USDA), the Florida veterinary technician association, state diagnostic labs, and other regulatory agencies, which provide opportunities for FAMU students to gain knowledge in alternative careers in veterinary medicine, and opportunities to complete externships at these sites.